aws/aws-cdk/packages/@aws-cdk/aws-apigateway/README.md

 AWS CloudWatch for all API calls:

-> By default, an IAM role will be created and associated with API Gateway to allow it to write logs and metrics to AWS CloudWatch `cloudWatchRole` is set to `false`.
+> By default, an IAM role will be created and associated with API Gateway to allow it to write logs and metrics to AWS CloudWatch unless `cloudWatchRole` is set to `false`.

 ```ts
 const api = new apigateway.RestApi(this, 'books', {